avaframe/AvaFrame/docs/moduleCom3Hybrid.rst

 The idea here is to determine the avalanche path in an automated way by running a DFA simulation.
 The path is then used to compute the runout angle corresponding to this specific avalanche.
 The runout is then related to the friction parameter :math:`\mu` (using a coulomb friction method).
 This :math:`\mu` is finally used as input parameter to run a new DFA simulation.
+This iteration can be repeated multiple times until "convergence", this means until the :math:`\mu` or :math:`\alpha` value stops varying.

 Input